2017 Carolina Panthers season: Schedule

+Game summaries

 NFC Wild Card Playoffs: at (4) New Orleans Saints

 Carolina looked to beat New Orleans for the first time all season.
 Carolina's defense played better than in the past games, holding the Saints dynamic running backs to under 100 yards combined.
 Saints quarterback Drew Brees threw a crucial interception late, but the Panthers comeback fell just short and they lost 26–31.
 The Panthers ended the Wild Card Weekend with an 11–6 record.